Meet Our Education Faculty and Staff

 Potter Hall 333

 Diane is a former middle school educator, teaching Language Arts and Social Studies for grades 6-8.
 For the last several years, she has taught a variety of courses and supervised student teachers at Linfield.
-This year, Diane will teach EDUC 290 Content Literacy and Development in Adolescence, EDUC 430 Content Methods for Middle and High School Teachers - Language Arts and Social Studies, and EDUC 450 Teaching Social Studies.
+This year, Diane will teach EDUC 290 Content Literacy and Development in Adolescence, EDUC 430 Social Studies Content Methods for Middle and High School Teachers, and EDUC 450 Teaching Social Studies.

 Laura Tiogangco - Teaching Adjunct

-Laura taught art at a preschool-12th grade school in Maui and taught Art at McMinnville High School and South Albany High School, and currently teaches third grade at Buel Elementary in McMinnville.
+Laura taught art at a preschool-12th grade school in Maui and taught Art at McMinnville High School and South Albany High School, and currently teaches fifth grade at Memorial Elementary in McMinnville.
 In addition to teaching, Laura has a passion for soccer and track and field and coached both sports at the high school and collegiate level.
-Laura teaches EDUC 275 Teaching Art on Thursday evenings.
+This year, Laura will be teaching EDUC 275 Teaching Art on Thursday evenings.

 Student Teacher Supervisors